ArthurClemens/cyano/README.md

 * `cyano-mithril`: `getDom` uses Mithril's lifecycle method `oncreate` to access the DOM element.
 This method will be called once.
 * `cyano-react`: `getDom` uses React's `ref` method to access the DOM element.
 This method will be called on each render.
 When the element is removed from the DOM, `getDom` will receive `null`.
 Using an update check as shown above will prevent that the reference will be lost.

-### jsx

-Babel pragma.
-Only import this when writing JSX.

 ### Children

 Child elements are accessed through the component prop `children`: